akullpp/wisdom/README.md

 * Be frugal no matter how much you think you have.

+* You don't control what happens, you control how you respond

 ## About growing

 * Just getting older is not an achievement.